Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Does this tool generate an AIBOM for me?

 No. It does not create a bill of materials.
-It tells you whether your current governance posture is mature enough to build, maintain, and defend one.
+The results indicate whether your current governance posture is mature enough to build, maintain, and defend one.

 Why are connectors and MCP servers included in supply-chain governance?